Psych0cat/Task/README.md

 ## Logs:
  Log files are inside the app container, see naming in .env.example
 ## Tests:
- Current tests are end-to-end, without DB mocking, so app need to be up and running.
+ Current tests are end-to-end, without DB mocking, so app needs to be up and running.

  `go test router/main_test.go`